anastassiavybornova/knudepunkter/README.md

 ### 3. Preprocess data

-* Folkersma beta network: cf. [M1N repo > Folkersma](https://github.com/anastassiavybornova/M1N/tree/master/scripts_python/folkersma) - **To Do:** change to fetching data from GeoFA as soon as there is some available there (Kirsten lets us know)
+* Folkersma beta network: see `03_folkersma_step1/2` (cf. [M1N repo > Folkersma](https://github.com/anastassiavybornova/M1N/tree/master/scripts_python/folkersma)) - **To Do:** change to fetching data from GeoFA as soon as there is some available there, and adapt to folder/data structure of this repository
 * Septima data: cf `scripts/03_septima_draft.ipynb` - **To Do:** script needs to be edited to fetch data for user-defined polygon from https://septima.dk/rida-web/ instead of (current version) accessing and cutting the entire, locally downloaded, data sets.

 ### 4. Network evaluation